medulka/cogcz/README.md

 COG-cz reports, starting week 18

-the magic button - make changes in tehreport and create the pdf by yourself
+the Magic Button - make changes and create the report by yourself